czhao-dev/facebook-googleplus-network-mining/README.md

 .
 ├── Project1.R               # Main R script for all analyses
 ├── facebook_combined.txt   # Facebook network edgelist (not included)
-├── gplus/                   # Directory with Google+ .edges and .circles files └── README.md               # Project overview and instructions
+├── gplus/                   # Directory with Google+ .edges and .circles files (not included) └── README.md               # Project overview and instructions
 ```